 One copy of the exhibition catalogue must be sent to The National Archives free of charge.

 Exhibition premises must be safe and secure in all respects and adequate safeguards in place before any items are borrowed.
-The standards required are those of the National Security Advisor laid out in Appendices of the Government Indemnity Scheme (for non-nationals).
+The standards required are those of the National Security Advisor laid out in Appendices of the Government Indemnity Scheme guidelines.
 These can be found on the Arts Council website.

-First time applications for a loan may be subjected to an evaluation by the National Security Advisor.
-Borrowers may be asked to send Facilities and Security Reports for the exhibition venue.
+All borrowing institutes will be subjected to an evaluation by the National Security Advisor.
+Borrowers will be asked to send Facilities and Security Reports for the exhibition venue.

 All documents must be displayed in locked showcases.
 Any other method of display, particularly wall mounts, must be discussed with the Collection Care Department at The National Archives.

 Documents must be placed in their showcases by the accompanying member of staff from The National Archives, or an authorised representative, who will supervise the locking of the case.
 After this time the exhibits and their mounts must remain undisturbed.
 An alarmed case may be specified by The National Archives.